-Read about how Bright Bear Technology Solutions, an IT Managed Service Provider (MSP), uses the Groups feature of Backblaze for Business to manage customer backups and restores, deploy Backblaze licenses to their customers, and centralize billing for all their client-based backup services.
+Read how Bright Bear Technology Solutions, an IT Managed Service Provider (MSP), uses the Groups feature of Backblaze for Business to manage customer backups and restores, deploy Backblaze licenses to their customers, and centralize billing for all their client-based backup services.

 Some organizations are better equipped to manage or assist workers when restores become necessary.
 Individual users will be pleased to discover they can roll-back files to an earlier version if they wish, but IT will likely manage any complete system restore that involves reconfiguring a computer after a repair or requisitioning an entirely new system when needed.

 This organization might chose to retain a client’s entire computer backup for archival purposes, using Backblaze B2 as the cloud storage solution.
 This is another advantage of having a cloud storage provider that combines both endpoint backup and cloud object storage among its services.

 The Next Step: Server Backup & Data Archiving with B2 Cloud Storage

 As organizations grow, they have increased needs for cloud storage beyond Macintosh and PC data backup.
 Backblaze’s object cloud storage, Backblaze B2, provides low-cost storage and archiving of records, media, and server data that can grow with the organization’s size and needs.

 B2 Cloud Storage is available through the same Backblaze management console as Backblaze Computer Backup.
 This means that Admins have one console for billing, monitoring, deployment, and role provisioning.
 B2 is priced at 1/4 the cost of Amazon S3, or $0.005 per month per gigabyte (which equals $5/month per terabyte).